GittestCC/feb12user/README.md

 to add a new avatar, you need to edit `_blog-gallery.scss` and add it under `.blog-gallery`

-### Connect github
+### Connect GitHub

-you need to make sure the `Authorize callback URL` for the github app is
+you need to make sure the `Authorise callback URL` for the GitHub app is

 ```
 http://clienturl.com/githubConnect